socnetv/app/docs/roadmaps/roadmap_ws18_signed_network_analysis.md

 `Signed_Dir_N4_NoCycle` now has golden coverage in all 7 supported formats (added `.adj`/`.dl`/`.dot`/`.gml`/`.wlst`, alongside the pre-existing `.paj`/`.graphml`), each independently cross-checked to produce identical Bellman-Ford potentials before being committed as a baseline — `.dl`/`.adj` specifically exercise the two fixed parser branches.
+Also closed an adjacent gap: `run_golden_io_roundtrip.sh` had zero coverage of a negative weight surviving a save/reload cycle (a different failure mode than the load-time drop above — e.g. a format writer mishandling the sign on export) — added the same network in all 7 formats there too, each verified to carry the negative weight through a real round-trip, not just the initial load.

 ### P1 — Guard existing distance-based measures against negative weights (#277) ✔ complete